Tickets & Tours

 An exciting option is combining a ticket with an audio guide.
 This offers fascinating insights into the exhibitions in various languages.

+Some tickets give you access to the Vatican Gardens as well as the Vatican Museums.
 Please also remember to take your ID card or other identification document with you, as you may have to show it at the entrance.

 Vatican Museums Tours